Minimum Input Voltage for Symmetric CMOS Solution

 How to calculate Minimum Input Voltage for Symmetric CMOS?

-The Minimum Input Voltage for Symmetric CMOS formula is defined as the minimum input voltage value which can be interpreted as logic '1' for symmetric CMOS inverter is calculated using Minimum Input Voltage = (5*Supply Voltage-2*Threshold Voltage of NMOS Without Body Bias)/8.
+Minimum Input Voltage for Symmetric CMOS refers to the lowest voltage level that can be symmetrically applied to both input terminals of a CMOS device while ensuring proper operation and reliable functionality, maintaining signal integrity and avoiding unintended circuit states is calculated using Minimum Input Voltage Symmetric CMOS = (5*Supply Voltage-2*Threshold Voltage of NMOS Without Body Bias)/8.
 To calculate Minimum Input Voltage for Symmetric CMOS, you need Supply Voltage (VDD) & Threshold Voltage of NMOS Without Body Bias (VT0,n).
 With our tool, you need to enter the respective value for Supply Voltage & Threshold Voltage of NMOS Without Body Bias and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know